vibe13/aerogear-push-quickstarts/server/contacts-mobile-proxy/README.md

 contacts-mobile-proxy: Example Application Using JAX-RS Technologies
 =========================================================================================================
 Author: Daniel Bevenius
 Level: Beginner
 Technologies: REST
 Summary: A basic example of CRUD operations that are proxied to a backend system.
-Target Product: WFK
+Target Product: AeroGear
-Product Versions: EAP 6.1, EAP 6.2, WFK 2.5
+Product Versions: EAP 6.1, EAP 6.2
 Source: <https://github.com/aerogear/aerogear-push-quickstarts/tree/master/server/contacts-mobile-proxy>

 What is it?
 -----------
 It's a deployable Maven 3 project to help you get your foot in the door developing proxied web applications with Java EE 6 on JBoss.

 _So what is a proxied web application?_
 The idea here is that you have a backend system that is not allowed to be exposed to direct traffic from the internet.
 Yet, there is a service in this backend system that needs to be exposed but without jeopardizing the whole backend system.